pokt-network/docs/content/pokt/wpokt/bridging.md

 ### Why haven’t I received my wPOKT yet?

 - **Are you looking in the right place?** First check that you’re looking at the correct blockchain. wPOKT lives on the Ethereum blockchain, so you will not see wPOKT in your Ethereum wallet unless you are connected to the Ethereum RPC.
 You can easily connect your wallet to the Ethereum RPC via Pocket Network using this [site](https://rpclist.info/).
 To cross-check, you can also search your ETH wallet address on [Etherescan](https://etherscan.io/) to see if the wPOKT balance appears there.
 - **Have you waited long enough?** An end-to-end wrapping of POKT is expected to take approximately 30 minutes.
-In some cases, it may take up to an hourIf it has not been 30 minutes or it has only recently turned 30 mins, please try waiting a little longer.
+In some cases, it may take up to an hour.

 If you have confirmed you’re looking in the right place and you have waited a little longer, but you still do not see your tokens, please contact us for support on our [discord](https://discord.gg/pokt).